facebookresearch/fairseq/examples/MMPT/README.md

 pip install git+https://github.com/sign-language-processing/transcription.git@1f2cef8
 ```

+This document serves as a guideline for using our code and models and reproducing our findings.
+Please refer to our research paper (TODO: upload Arxiv version) for full discussion and details.

 ## Background: Sign Language Representation

 Video is the most available and rawest representation format containing human motion and sign language.
 However, videos are very dense both temporally (*FPS*, frame per second) and spatially (resolution), which are not computationally efficient and thus require a video encoder to extract informative features with reduced dimensionalities for downstream tasks.